 The summary of results report has been reviewed by the Maine Department of Environmental Protection (MEDEP).
 Additional investigations for a limited subsurface investigation were completed in October/November 2016.
-A report summarizing the results was submitted to Maine DEP for review in August 2017.
-USACE is currently addressing the MEDEP comments provided on this report and anticipates finalizing the report in May 2018.
+A report summarizing the results was reviewed by Maine DEP and has been sent to the city of Bangor for their review.
+NAE anticipates finalizing the report in July 2018.